ReadFromUrl

 ReadFromUrl("ftp://site.com/directory/file.txt")

-Keep in mind that the content must be textual.
+The content must be textual.
 Binary files will be corrupted as they are read into a text value (specifically, '\0' characters will be converted to spaces).

 Authentication